 - Possession of the parties’ matrimonial home.

-At its core, mediation is a without prejudice meeting wherein the parties are able to speak freely and honestly without having to have their words thrown back at them in Court (with the notable exception of statements which show children are at risk).
+Queck & Associates also has family lawyers who can assist individuals through mediation.
+Mediation is a voluntary settlement process where parties work together to find solutions which work best for them.
+Typically, mediation takes place over the course of several without prejudice meetings where parties have the opportunity to speak freely and honestly without having to have their words thrown back at them in court (with the notable exception of statements which show children may be at risk).

-The Collaborative Law process requires full disclosure and follows the principles of interest-based negotiation which works to identify the needs and interests of each party and to generate options which will help the people involved find the solutions which work for them.
+The Collaborative Law process requires full disclosure and follows the principles of interest-based negotiation which works to identify the needs and interests of each party and to generate options which will help support the people involved find the solutions which work for them.

-Each party will retain their own Registered Collaborative Family Lawyer.
+Should you choose the Collaborative route, each party will retain their own Registered Collaborative Family Lawyer.
 Having collaboratively trained counsel involved ensures that each person has an advocate and that legal rights and obligations are considered.
 In the Collaborative process, the lawyer’s sole purpose is to assist the both of you to arrive at a settlement, custom tailored to the people involved.